IONOS-WordPress/cm4all-wp-bundle/README.md

 - `string` `banner` (optional): banner to be added to the generated content.
 - `string` `footer` (optional): footer to be added to the generated content.
 - `boolean` `watch` (optional): if true the bundle will be rebuilt when source files change
+- `boolean` `analyze` (optional): if true the bundler will output some useful statistics about the generated bundle
 - `object` `sass` (optional): options for sass/scss plugin (see https://sass-lang.com/documentation/js-api/interfaces/Options)